hojoonson/ethminer_docker/README.md

-# etherminer_docker
+# ethminer_docker
-Really simple implementation of ethereum mining with etherminer and docker.
+Really simple implementation of ethereum mining with ethminer and docker.

 <br>